VanessaOrtiz30/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? localhost:4000
 * What is the port number?
+80
-* What is the path?
+* What is the path? /admin
 * What are the query parameters?
+There are none
-* What is the fragment?
+* What is the fragment? none (no #)

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? lehman.edu
 * What is the port number?
+80
-* What is the path?
+* What is the path? /academics/mathematics-computer-science/index.php
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment? none

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
 * What is the host?
+443
-* What is the port number?
+* What is the port number? en.wikipedia.org
-* What is the path?
+* What is the path? /wiki/Greek_alphabet
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment? #Glyph_variants

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+The S stands for the word Secure.

 Why is HTTPS better than HTTP?
+The reason HTTPS is better than the HTTP is because it provides another "layer" of protection.

 Should all web pages use HTTPS?
+It is highly suggested they all do because it adds more security.

 ## Webpages